 - If you are a director or partner in a small business we may also check on your business accounts; and

-- Search at fraud prevention agencies for information on you and other members of your household and your business (if you have one).
+- We will also search at fraud prevention agencies for information on you and other members of your household and your business (if you have one).

 - Information that is supplied to us will be sent to the credit reference agencies;